wdurno/highly-available-api/README.md

 ## configure

 1. Setup an AAD envrionment, including a registered application with a `client_secret`.
-2. Find a domain name you can use.
+2. Choose an available domain name.
 3. Copy `highly-available-api-config.sh` to `$HOME` and populate it.

 ## build and deploy